kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

           replicas: 1
   EOF

-Once we create a Blueprint, we can see its events by using the following command:
+After creating a blueprint, the events associated with it can be viewed by using the following command:

 .. code-block:: yaml